kivy/python-for-android/doc/source/services.rst

-To create the service, create a python script with your service code and add a :code:`--service=myservice:/path/to/myservice.py` argument when calling python-for-android.
+To create the service, create a python script with your service code and add a :code:`--service=myservice:/path/to/myservice.py` argument when calling python-for-android, or in buildozer.spec, a :code:`services = myservice:/path/to/myservice.py` [app] setting.
 The ``myservice`` name before the colon is the name of the service class, via which you will interact with it later.
-You can add multiple
-:code:`--service` arguments to include multiple services, which you will later be able to stop and start from your app.
+You can add multiple :code:`--service` arguments to include multiple services, or separate them with a comma in buildozer.spec, all of which you will later be able to stop and start from your app.

 To run the services (i.e. starting them from within your main app code), you must use PyJNIus to interact with the java class